Mjavala/muri-frontend/muri-db/readme.md

 MQTT_PASS = '********'
 MQTT_HOST = '****'
 MQTT_PORT = ********
 ```

-The ``dotenv_path`` will have to be edited manually once this script is pulled from gitlab.
-It defaults to ``/root/muri/.env``.
+The ``dotenv_path`` will have to be edited manually unless the config file is created with the default directry ``/root/muri/.env``.

-Change the ``POSTGRES_PASSWORD``, uncommenting ``HASURA_GRAPHQL_ADMIN_SECRET`` and set a password for the console.
-Add the ``ports`` section in the postgres service.

 ## Service config
-The python package is set up as a microservice, this section shows how to set it up via systemctl.
+The database write module is set up as a microservice, this section shows how to set it up via systemctl.
-For each service there is a folder with a ``.service`` file.
+For each service there is a folder called ``service-script`` with a ``.service`` fil insidee.
 Out of the box, these files are configured to set up the service.
+However your paths may be different, so be sure to check that the service file points to the right directory.
 For each file, create a symlink to the ``/etc/systemd/systemctl/`` folder, like so:

 ``ln -s target_path link_path``